Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/thirdassigment.rst

 The code to obtain the .txt that contains the links to each paper is called ‘link.py’

-For executing the ‘link.py’ file:
+For executing the ‘link.py’ file, inside the ‘2ndAssigment’ directory,
+run:

 .. code:: bash